Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Experiments

-Additionally, when DCFP and HNAI were jointly employed, the resulting performance gains were significantly greater compared to the individual contributions of these two components, yielding improvements of 3.10\%, 4.09\%, 6.55\%, and 3.55\% on the Cora, Citeseer, Amap, and Pubmed datasets, respectively.
+Additionally, when DCFP and HNAI are jointly employed, the resulting performance gains are significantly greater compared to the individual contributions of these two components, yielding improvements of 3.10\%, 4.09\%, 6.55\%, and 3.55\% on the Cora, Citeseer, Amap, and Pubmed datasets, respectively.
 These findings suggest that: (1) The hierarchical imputation provided by HNAI demonstrates a synergistic effect when integrated with DCFP.
-(2) The enhancement contributed by HRE appears largely independent of DCFP and HNAI, which suggests that its capability in improving representation quality has broader applicability.
+(2) The enhancement contributed by HRE appears largely independent of DCFP and HNAI, indicating that its capability to improve representation quality has broader applicability.